feluxe/very-hungry-pi/README.md

 ### Configure vhpi:

-Pip creates a config dir at `~/.config/vhpi/`, there you should fine a file `vhpi_cfg.yaml`.
-This is where you configure your backup jobs.
+When you run *vhpi* for the first time, it creates a config dir at `~/.config/vhpi/`, you'll find a file called `vhpi_cfg.yaml` there.
+This is where you configure your backups.
 The config file is pretty self explanatory, just have a look at the [Example Config](#example_config)

 ### Test the configuration

-In order to test *vhpi* I suggest setting up some dummy backup sources that point to some save destinations.
+In order to test *vhpi* I suggest setting up some dummy backup sources that point to some safe destinations.
 Maybe in the `/tmp` dir or so.
 Then just run the following command a couple of times and see if the destination gets filled with backups/snapshots, the way you wish:

  ```
  $ vhpi run
  ```

 If you get an error try to adjust the config.
-If you think there is a bug feel free to use the [github issue tracker](https://github.com/feluxe/very_hungry_pi/issues).
+If you think there is a bug feel free to use the [github issue tracker](https://github.com/feluxe/very_hungry_pi/issues)!
-The results of each run is added to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`)
+The results of each run is written to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`)

 ### <a name="create_cronjob"></a> Create a Cronjob